clium/ckv/README.md

     Value
 ```

+- Everything in `#[attr(nest_attr(val))]` (`attr`, `nest_attr`, `val`) is an attribute.
 - Here the key has the attribute `attr`.
-It's value is an attribute `nest_attr` whose value is `val`.
+Its value is an attribute `nest_attr` whose value is attribute `val`.
-- So, an attribute's value can be another attribute or value.
+- Attributes can be nested inside parantheses.
+- Attrubutes may or may not be followed by parantheses.
-- A value inside parantheses `()` can contain any string.
-If the string ends with `()`, then it is an attribute itself.
+- A value inside parantheses `()` can contain any string which itself is called an attribute.
 - If the string needs to contain  `(`, `)`, `[`, `]`, `\` or `,`, it needs to be backslashed.
 - The string passed is parsed once to process backslashes in the it.
-Each backslashed is removed and if the character following the backslash is any of the special chars mentioned in the previous point, then it is evaulated as it as without any special meaning.
+Each backslash is removed and if the character following the backslash is any of the special characters mentioned in the previous point, then it is evaulated as it is without any special meaning.

 ```ckv
 #[attr(nest_attr(val), nest_attr2(val2)), attr2()]